-In the past land was conserved by the fee acquisition (outright purchase) of a property by a Town or governmental agency, often with restrictions in the deed as to the use of the property.
+In the past land was conserved by the fee acquisition (outright purchase) of a property by a Town or governmental agency, sometimes with restrictions in the deed as to the use of the property.
 Deed restrictions are still a useful option for the conveyance of property; it can serve to assure the donor that the property will only be used for conservation purposes in the future.
 The acquisition of properties can happen through gift, bargain sale or purchase.
 If the Town of Washington acquires land in this way it is strongly recommended that, if possible, restrictions be placed on the property in the initial transaction.
 This can be done by conservation easement (see below), deed restriction, or, if neither of these options are feasible, by a signed statement of intent from the donor (if applicable).

 In the last 30 years or so, the conservation easement has emerged as another widely used tool for land conservation.
+An easement deed can be conveyed at any time, not requiring that a parcel of land change ownership.
 Easements deeds convey certain rights, typically the right to develop the property for commercial, institutional or residential purposes, to a qualified entity such as a Town or not-for-profit land trust.
-The grantee (the entity to whom these development rights are transferred) agrees in the deed to guarantee that the restrictions are upheld in perpetuity.
+The grantee (the entity to whom these development rights are transferred) agrees in the deed to guarantee that the restrictions will be upheld in perpetuity.
 The landowner still owns the land and may use it for a variety of traditional uses, such as forestry, agriculture or recreation, and may sell or otherwise convey the land, with the restrictions remaining in effect.
-Conservation easements can be acquired by gift, bargain sale or purchase at full market value.
+Conservation easements can be granted by gift, bargain sale or sale at full market value.

 Donations of property interest by deed restrictions, conservation easements or bargain sales to a qualified entity such as a Town or land trust involve the donation of property value, and as such may be claimed as a charitable deduction for income tax purposes.
-The value of a deduction is determined by an appraisal that determines the difference between the value of the fair market value of a property and the value of the property after the donation.
-In order to meet Internal Revenue Service requirements such an appraisal must be purchased by the donating landowner; this is not a transaction expense that can be paid for by the Town.
+The value of a deduction is determined by an appraisal that determines the difference between the value of the fair market value of a property and the value of the property after the restrictions are in place.

 Any real estate transfer incurs associated expenses.
 Legal expenses are often necessary and surveys are also often required in order to verify the location and extent of the property.
-Stewardship donations are commonly obtained to defray the costs that are anticipated to monitor the compliance with the restrictions, and to mount a legal defense in the unlikely event that there is a violation.
+Stewardship donations are commonly obtained to help defray the costs that are anticipated to cover monitoring for compliance with the restrictions, and to mount a legal defense in the unlikely event that there is a violation.
 Towns often contribute to such expenses in order to meet community goals for land conservation.